canonical/postgresql-k8s-operator/docs/explanation/architecture.md

 <!--- TODO: Describe all possible installations?
 Cross-model/controller? --->

-### Juju Events
+### Juju events

-Accordingly to the [Juju SDK](https://juju.is/docs/sdk/event): “an event is a data structure that encapsulates part of the execution context of a charm”.
+An event is a data structure that encapsulates part of the execution context of a charm.

 For this charm, the following events are observed:

-1. [postgresql_pebble_ready](https://juju.is/docs/sdk/container-name-pebble-ready-event): informs charm about the availability of the rock "charmed-postgresql"-based `workload` K8s container.
+1. [postgresql_pebble_ready](https://documentation.ubuntu.com/juju/3.6/reference/hook/#container-pebble-ready): informs charm about the availability of the rock "charmed-postgresql"-based `workload` K8s container.
 Also performs basic preparations to bootstrap the cluster on the first leader (or join the already configured cluster).
-2. [leader-elected](https://juju.is/docs/sdk/leader-elected-event): generate all the secrets to bootstrap the cluster.
+2. [leader-elected](https://documentation.ubuntu.com/juju/3.6/reference/hook/#leader-elected): generate all the secrets to bootstrap the cluster.
-5. [config_changed](https://juju.is/docs/sdk/config-changed-event): usually fired in response to a configuration change using the GUI or CLI.
+5. [config_changed](https://documentation.ubuntu.com/juju/3.6/reference/hook/#config-changed): usually fired in response to a configuration change using the GUI or CLI.
 Create and set default cluster and cluster-set names in the peer relation databag (on the leader only).
-6. [update-status](https://juju.is/docs/sdk/update-status-event): Takes care of workload health checks.
+6. [update-status](https://documentation.ubuntu.com/juju/3.6/reference/hook/#update-status): Takes care of workload health checks.
 <!--- 7. database_storage_detaching: TODO: ops? event?
-8. TODO: any other events? relation_joined/changed/created/broken
+1. TODO: any other events? relation_joined/changed/created/broken
 --->

 ### Charm Code Overview

 The "[src/charm.py](https://github.com/canonical/postgresql-k8s-operator/blob/main/src/charm.py)" is the default entry point for a charm and has the `PostgresqlOperatorCharm` Python class which inherits from CharmBase.

-CharmBase is the base class from which all Charms are formed, defined by [Ops](https://juju.is/docs/sdk/ops) (Python framework for developing charms).
-See more information in [Charm](https://juju.is/docs/sdk/constructs#charm).
+CharmBase is the base class from which all Charms are formed, defined by [Ops](https://ops.readthedocs.io/en/latest/index.html) (Python framework for developing charms).
 The `__init__` method guarantees that the charm observes all events relevant to its operation and handles them.

-The VM and K8s charm flavors shares the codebase via [charm libraries](https://juju.is/docs/sdk/libraries) in [lib/charms/postgresql_k8s/v0/](https://github.com/canonical/postgresql-k8s-operator/blob/main/lib/charms/postgresql_k8s/v0/postgresql.py) (of K8s flavor of the charm!):
+The VM and K8s charm flavors shares the codebase via charm libraries in [lib/charms/postgresql_k8s/v0/](https://github.com/canonical/postgresql-k8s-operator/blob/main/lib/charms/postgresql_k8s/v0/postgresql.py) (of K8s flavor of the charm!):
 ```
 > charmcraft list-lib postgresql-k8s
 Library name    API    Patch